 3) Do you have a detailed test plan?

 No matter what kind of test we do, we write a joint test plan.
 This plan helps us at Ekata understand the goals of the proof of concept – fraud prevention?
 Identity verification?
 Something different? – and helps the customer understand what data needs to be pulled.
 Since a test can take months from an initial conversation to an analysis presentation, the test plan is a useful guide for refreshing everyone’s memory.
 The best test plans may even include block diagrams for a customer’s workflow.

 The reason why we conduct tests in a proof of concept is to answer the question: “if I integrated Ekata into my BLANK workflow at BLANK time, what decisions could I have made using that information and what would have been the outcome?”

-Ekata uses five identity elements: name, email, IP, phone, and address to provide responses on a customer’s level of risk.
+Ekata uses five identity verification elements: name, email, IP, phone, and address to provide responses on a customer’s level of risk.
 These data elements should be tested the same way that they would be sent through in production.
 Simulating how fraudsters work sounds simple but emulating their attacks often isn’t.
 For example, one customer attempted to simulate fraud by swapping emails and phone numbers between historical records.
-It wasn’t a great way to test our API as it’s simply not how fraudsters behave.
+It wasn’t a great way to test our fraud prevention API as it’s simply not how fraudsters behave.

-5) Communication Throughout the Test
+5) Communication throughout the test